iamfranco/MarsRoverChallenge/README.md

 To achieve this, they'll just need to:

 1. create a class for `StepCountInstructionReader` that implements from the `IInstructionReader` interface.
-In particular, they'll code the body of the `EvaluateInstruction` method so that it will evaluates `L M10 R` correctly.
+In particular, they'll code the body of the `EvaluateInstruction` method so that it will evaluate `L M10 R` correctly.
 2. modify a line `Program.cs` where it defines the `instructionReader`:

 ```c#